ahwillia/itsneuronalblog/_posts/2020-10-09-optimal-transport.md

 author: alex_williams
 completed: True
 topic: Optimal Transport
-post_description: "An entry point into a topic of great interest in recent ML literature."
+post_description: An entry point into a topic of great interest in recent ML literature.
 ---

 *This is currently being written...
 Excuse my hacking.*